ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

 *  [[Tim Porter]]:  On the issue of stacks,  Deligne and Mumford explicitly (p.
 97 of their famous paper) use the term 'stack' as an English translation of 'Champ' and attribute that to Giraud in _Cohomologie non-abelienne_.
 This latter source was published later than Deligne and Mumford's paper but is refered to by them as 'University of Columbia'.
 Giraud was a student of Grothendieck.

-* [[Zoran ?koda]]: surely Grothendieck invented stacks in general categorical sense and had a picture in various setups; Deligne and Mumford did invent a particular kind of [[algebraic stack]] and tailored it toward a very specific application.
+* [[Zoran Škoda]]: surely Grothendieck invented stacks in general categorical sense and had a picture in various setups; Deligne and Mumford did invent a particular kind of [[algebraic stack]] and tailored it toward a very specific application.

 * [[Rafael Borowiecki]]: